 Ortiz is a 2018 Pew Fellow, a Rauschenberg Foundation Artist as Activist Fellow, a Kennedy Center Citizen Artist National Fellow, and a Santa Fe Art Institute Equal Justice Resident Artist.
 In 2016, she received the Americans for the Arts’ Public Art Year in Review Award which honors outstanding public art projects in the nation. www.michelleangela.com

-Carmen Kynard is an associate professor of English and Gender Studies at John Jay College of Criminal Justice at the City University of New York (CUNY) and associate professor of English, Urban Education, and Critical Psychology at the CUNY Graduate Center.
+Carmen Kynard is Lillian Radford Chair in Rhetoric and Composition and Professor of English at Texas Christian University.
 She interrogates race, Black Feminisms, AfroDigital/African American cultures and languages, and the politics of schooling with an emphasis on composition and literacies studies.
 She is a former high school teacher with the New York City public schools/Coalition of Essential Schools and has led numerous projects focused on language, literacy, and learning with agencies like the Community Learning Centers Grant Project in Harlem, African Diaspora Institute/Caribbean Cultural Center of New York, Center for Black Literature at Medgar Evers College, and the New York City Writing Project.
 For almost twenty-five years now, she has worked in and with culturally and linguistically pluralistic, urban settings, in and out of schools, from K-16.
 As an interdisciplinary researcher and scholar, she is especially interested in the ways that race, gender, sexuality, African Diaspora cultures, Black feminisms, and the politics of schooling collide.
 She works at the intersection of a few, interrelated disciplines and fields: composition-rhetoric studies, literacies research, feminist/gender studies, and critically raced theories.

 She has published in Harvard Educational Review, Changing English, College Composition and Communication, College English, Computers and Composition, Reading Research Quarterly, and more.
 Her first book, Vernacular Insurrections: Race, Black Protest, and the New Century in Composition-Literacy Studies (SUNY Press, 2013) won the 2015 James Britton Award and makes Black Freedom a 21st century literacy movement.
 Her most current projects focus on young Black women in college, Black Feminist/Afrofuturist digital vernaculars, and AfroDigital Humanities learning.
 She traces her research and teaching at her website: Education, Liberation, and Black Radical Traditions